 Commercial Lease Agreement

 Leasing law is biased against the Landlord in Australia.
-Fight back by getting your Tenant to sign a Commercial Lease.
-This Lease Agreement is suitable for all Australian commercial property.
+Fight back by getting your Tenant to sign a Legal Consolidated Commercial Lease.
+This Lease Agreement is suitable for Australian commercial property.
 It also accommodates:

 1. where the tenant is acting as trustee of a trust